 12. Salad and fruit mixes

-1. Infant care products.
 I’ve never been a fan of skimping on baby gear for the best bargain.
 It’s not worth the rash, soiled clothing or other adverse effects that may result.
-And let’s not forget about the cheap wipes that may not hold up after your bundle of joy has a wipeout.

 What about formula?
-Says Mayo Clinic, “Although manufacturers might vary in their formula recipes, the FDA requires that all formulas contain the minimum recommended amount — and no more than the maximum amount — of nutrients that infants need.”
+According to the Mayo Clinic, “Although manufacturers might vary in their formula recipes, the FDA requires that all formulas contain the minimum recommended amount — and no more than the maximum amount — of nutrients that infants need.”

-2. Household paint.
-Can we say cheap and thin?
-A cheap, watered-down paint will require more coats.
+Can you say cheap and thin?
+A watered-down paint will require more coats.
 Read online reviews before you make a commitment.

-3. Paper goods.
 Ever tried cleaning up a large mess with paper towels from the dollar store?
-If so, you know that the hype surrounding the durability of some brand-name products is true.
+If so, you know the claims about the durability of some of these brand-name products are true.

-Also, cheap paper plates don’t hold up well when they’re piled high with picnic food.
+Also, cheap, generic paper plates don’t hold up well when they’re piled high with picnic food.